Deciduous, Perennials, Vines

 Native to Europe and Asia.
 Grows to 40–70 ft. tall and wide.
 The common name refers to woolly wh...

 Native to Europe and Asia, this seedless poplar variety forms a 15-ft.-wide column and has a white or ...

-Native to central Asia and central and eastern Europe.
-This is the classic filler in bouquets.
-Grows t...
+Native to central Asia, central and eastern Europe.
+The classic filler in bouquets.
+Grows 3 ft. or tal...